How to Teach Your Child Chinese Characters at Home (Singapore)

 - 5 minutes: Write 3-5 characters with correct stroke order

-This works well before kindergarten drop-off or during breakfast.
+Works well before kindergarten drop-off or during breakfast.

 Routine 2: The Bilingual Bedtime Routine